gereleth/jupyter-bbox-widget/README.md

 ### Skip and Submit events

 You can define functions that will be called automatically when you press Skip or Submit buttons.
+This is useful for creating a workflow for annotating multiple images.

 ```python
 def skip():